kins-dev/igrill-smoker/readme.md

 1.3 Uses TP-Link Kasa for power control.
 1.4 will include a brand new power control board that plugs into the Raspberry Pi which will allow much more fine grain control of the smoker temperature.

 This is necessary because the relay in the TP-Link won't handle the number of on/off cycles required.
 Instead a solid state relay will be used.
 A word of caution, this is not UL rated or certified.
 If you don't know which end of the soldering iron to hold, then you probably should just stick with 1.3.

+The TP-Link Kasa plug will still be used as a failsafe device in the system.